discolarrence/Catering/README.md

 - Execute the CateringCreateDBO.sql script to create the database objects
 - Execute the CateringData.sql script to load the sample data
 - CateringSampleCommands.sql has example commands to show how to use stored procedures

-## Project Requirements

-**Group 1: Reading Data from a Database**

-- Write a SELECT query that uses a WHERE clause.
-- Write a  SELECT query that utilizes a JOIN.
-- Write a  SELECT query that utilizes a JOIN with 3 or more tables.
-- Write a  SELECT query that utilizes a LEFT JOIN.
-- Write a  SELECT query that utilizes a variable in the WHERE clause.
-- Write a  SELECT query that utilizes an ORDER BY clause.
-- Write a  SELECT query that utilizes a GROUP BY clause along with an aggregate function.
-- Write a SELECT query that utilizes a CALCULATED FIELD.
-- Write a SELECT query that utilizes a SUBQUERY.

-**Group 2: Updating/Deleting Data from a Database**

-- Write a DML statement that UPDATEs a set of rows with a WHERE clause.
-The values used in the WHERE clause should be a variable.
-- Write a DML statement that DELETEs a set of rows with a WHERE clause.
-The values used in the WHERE clause should be a variable.
-- Write a DML statement that DELETEs rows from a table that another table references.
-This script will have to also DELETE any records that reference these rows.
-Both of the DELETE statements need to be wrapped in a single TRANSACTION.

-**Group 3: Optimizing a Database**

-- Design a NONCLUSTERED INDEX with ONE KEY COLUMN that improves the performance of one of the above queries.